kovpas/PMDatePicker/README.md

 Legal
 ============
-PMCalendar is released under the MIT License.
+PMDatePicker is released under the MIT License.

 Customizable properties
 ============